 From beaches to music to food, Puerto Rico is packed with things to do.
-But if you really want to have a one-of-a-kind trip, you need to experience one of these 10 amazingly unique activities.
-Any questions after reading?
-Message us.
+But if you really want to have a one-of-a-kind trip, you need to experience one of these 10 unique activities.

 Only 1/2 mile off the eastern coast of Puerto Rico, Monkey Island is home to 1200 free-roaming Rhesus monkeys, a unique sight you can only see when traveling to Puerto Rico.
 The monkeys were brought over in 1938 for scientific research and have lived there ever since.

 Although you can’t walk around the island, you can observe the monkeys by boat (or preferably kayak).
 If you need help booking a boat or kayak trip to Monkey Island, it’s best to ask a local for their advice.

 If you’re a caffeine addict, visiting Puerto Rico’s coffee farms will make your heart and tastebuds happy.
 Puerto Rico boasts its own “coffee zone” in the center of the island where you can explore the coffee production process from bean to cup.